This homeowner found a 10-foot gator in his flooded home near Houston

 - Officials warn residents to stay away from the animals and call for expert help

-(CNN)A Texas homeowner returned to his flood-marred home Friday in the aftermath of Hurricane Harvey to a shocking surprise: a 10-foot gator in his living room.
+(CNN)A Texas homeowner returned to his flood-marred home Friday in the aftermath of Hurricane Harvey to a shocking surprise: a 10-foot gator in his dining room.

 Brian Foster made the discovery while assessing how badly the water had damaged his house near Lake Houston, north of Houston, he said.